Alfred Pal: Early life and education

 Pal was born in Vienna on November 30, 1920, into a Jewish family of Stefan and Therese (née Deutsch) Pal.
 Before the First World War Stefan Pal had owned a small chemical factory in Vienna which prospered as a supplier of shoe polish for the Austro-Hungarian Army, while Therese Deutsch was known for her beauty and appeared in several silent films produced in Berlin.
-Following the war and the decay of Austria-Hungary, Pal senior moved his family to Poland, where he opened a new factory of chemical products called "Purus" near Kraków in 1921.
+Following the war and the collapse of Austria-Hungary, Pal senior moved his family to Poland, where he opened a new factory of chemical products called "Purus" near Kraków in 1921.
 Alfred had an older brother, Aleksandar, who was two years older than him.

 In 1923, Theresa left Stefan and moved to Berlin, while Alfred and his brother continued to live with their father in Kraków.
 She would often visit her sons.
 A German governess from Katowice, Margareta "Greta" Petruschke took care of Alfred and his brother.
 In 1926 the boys enrolled into a private German-language elementary school in Grodska street in Kraków.
 Stefan Pal's business slowly deteriorated until 1929, when he, just before the Great Depression, sold his factory and moved back to Vienna to live in three-bedroom apartment with his sons.
 At that time Stefan and Aleksandar for the first time visited their father's sisters, Judita in Vukovar, and Gisela in Čakovci (both in present-day eastern Croatia).
 The Pal brothers continued their education in Vienna.
 With their father constantly on the road working as a traveling salesman, the family's housemaid Margareta took care of the brothers.
 In 1930, Alfred graduated from elementary school in Vienna.
 That same year he enrolled in high school, where for the first time he started drawing under professors Wimmer and Eisler.
 In 1931, Stefan Pal died while traveling to Kraków, where he was subsequently buried.
 Following their father's death, Alfred and his brother moved to Vukovar, where they lived with their aunt Judita and rest of their father's numerous family.

 In 1932, Pal began to attend the high school in Vukovar, where one of his teachers was painter and designer Marijan Detoni.
 During his high school education, Pal often traveled to Čakovci where he helped his aunt Gisela.
 During the summer Pal earned pocket money by drawing caricatures across the Adriatic beaches, from Sušak to Dubrovnik.
 He also paid for his high school tuition by teaching German and mathematics.
 Meanwhile, Pal's mother's acting career in Berlin stalled as she failed to make a successful transition to talkies, and returned to Vienna.
 In 1938, because of the Anschluss she had to flee the country due to antisemitism, but without valid documents.
 In early 1940 she managed to enter the Kingdom of Yugoslavia and see their sons for the first time after 13 years.
 Pal graduated from high school in 1940, and that same year he enrolled at the Study of Architecture in Belgrade, but because of the numerus clausus he was sent on hold.